There are several factors to consider when you invest in a new replacement furnace:

-- How much can you afford each month in heating bills?
+- What can you afford in monthly heating bills?

-- Does anyone living in the home have respiratory issues?
+- Does anyone living in the home have respiratory problems?

 - How big does the system need to be to heat your size of home?

 But have you ever considered your furnace efficiency rating?
-Are you sure what it means?
+Do you know what it means?

 The furnace efficiency rating helps calculate how much energy is required to heat your home and, essentially, how much it will cost you.
-Essentially, the higher your furnace efficiency rating the less energy your heating equipment uses to heat your home.
+Essentially, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the number that reflects how much heat the furnace will produce compared to the amount of energy used to produce the heat.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the value that reflects how much heat the furnace will produce compared to the amount of energy used to produce the heat.
 An example, if your heating equipment has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.

-Note that this rating does not take into account the potential heat lost through leaking or improperly installed duct work or attic insulation.
-The duct work in every home is different – some high quality, some poorer, so the AFUE rating does not consider this in their rating.
-If you feel that your heating equipment or duct system is not energy efficient, give your Boise installation experts
+Note that this rating does not consider the potential heat lost through leaking or improperly installed duct work or attic insulation.
+The duct work in every home is different – some good quality, some poorer, so the AFUE rating does not factor this into their rating.
+If you are concerned that your heating equipment or duct system is not energy efficient, give your Boise installation experts

 a call today and we will come out for a free in-home analysis and help you determine how much more energy and money you could possibly save each month.